 Any applicant whose CBC report indicates a record of sex offenses or crimes against children will be denied further consideration, and indefinitely restricted from staff or volunteer positions working with children, youth and vulnerable adults at RRUUC.
 Reports may be retained in a permanent, confidential personnel file.

-Applicants who answer “yes” to any of the criminal record questions on the Voluntary Disclosure Statement shall be invited to talk with the , who will then speak with the Safe Congregation Committee.
+Applicants who answer “yes” to any of the criminal record questions on the Voluntary Disclosure Statement shall be invited to talk with the Sr. Minister, who will then speak with the Safe Congregation Committee.
 In this case, the applicant’s explanatory statements shall be taken into consideration, and an interview arranged with relevant RRUUC staff, before eligibility is determined.

-Any CBC report that indicates a criminal record will be subject to further review. and the SCC will take into consideration the nature of the offense, and the date of the offense (how many years have passed since the crime was committed).
+Any CBC report that indicates a criminal record will be subject to further review.
+The Sr. Minister and the SCC will take into consideration the nature of the offense, and the date of the offense (how many years have passed since the crime was committed).

 Confidentiality of Criminal Records and Implications for Membership

 Authorization forms for background checks will be kept strictly confidential.
-Only members of the Safe Congregation Committee will have access to these forms, which will be kept in paper format in a dedicated, locked filing cabinet in the office of the These forms will be kept for three years.
+Only members of the Safe Congregation Committee will have access to these forms, which will be kept in paper format in a dedicated, locked filing cabinet in the office of the Lifespan Religious Educator.
+These authorization forms will be kept for a minimum of three years.

 Staff applications are subject to personnel policies as established by the Board of Trustees.